Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 A less structured tour option is the Baz Bus.

 The Baz Bus is a hop-on, hop-off backpacker bus that travels along the coast and drops you off at hostels.
-While I have never used it, I’ve always wanted to try it, and I would definitely use it if I planned a South Africa trip that traveled along the route.
+While I have never used it, several of my female colleagues have and they’ve loved it.
+I’ve always wanted to try the Baz Bus, and I would definitely use it if I planned a South Africa trip that traveled along the route.

 - The hop-on, hop-off bus route travels from Cape Town to Johannesburg and reverse, including popular towns along the Garden Route and harder-to-reach spots like Cintsa and Coffee Bay on the Wild Coast.